DHTMLX/docs-suite/docs/treegrid/configuration.md

 ## Header/footer height

-The height of the header/footer of Grid is calculated as a sum of rows which are included into it.
+The height of the header/footer of TreeGrid is calculated as a sum of rows which are included into it.
 To set the height of a row inside the header/footer, use the [](treegrid/api/treegrid_headerrowheight_config.md) / [](treegrid/api/treegrid_footerrowheight_config.md) properties, correspondingly.

 ~~~js
 var treegrid = new dhx.TreeGrid("treegrid_container", {